Jbuckley3/Project-1/README.md

 // Initialize the game

-// Function to create the Minesweeper board
+// Create the board

-// Function to render the initial state of the board
+// Render the initial state of the board

 // Populate the grid with mines randomly

 // Calculate and set the number of adjacent mines for each cell

 // Function to render the Minesweeper board